ivanjrt/sftpServer-FTP-Creator/Ubuntu FTP Server.md

-# Installing the app vsftpd
+# Installing the app vsftpd (this only does FTP Service)
 ```bash
 sudo apt update
 sudo apt install vsftpd